Providing help and creating hope in Maine

 While the Diocese has been blessed with the dedicated, compassionate service of many religious orders over the years, special gratitude is expressed to the Sisters of Mercy.
 Their dedication to the children, the sick and the elderly has been extensive.
 While there are many institutions throughout the state that have embraced the mission of the Church and Catholic Charities Maine, four of them stand out in terms of their history and their continued association with Catholic Charities Maine.

 Holy Innocents Home (the Creche) got its start in 1907 as a division of St. Elizabeth’s Orphanage, providing care for orphaned infants.
 From 1907 — 1934 it served 636 boys and 576 girls.
-By 1965, 2,500 children had been sheltered.
+By 1965, 2500 children had been sheltered.
 In 1968 the program developed into three components: homemaker — teacher services, home care services for families with chronically ill parents, and family life education.

 Today, a portion of that program has developed into what is called Catholic Charities Maine Home and Family Services.
 It has expanded its services to include home management skills and household tasks, assistance with in-home care for elderly clients, disabled individuals, and families needing support with parenting skills.

-Catholic Charities Maine Support and Recovery Services developed from the Holy Innocents program and became Support and Recovery Services, providing case management, assertive community treatment, outreach and a number of other services to adults with prolonged mental illness residing in southern Maine.
+Catholic Charities Maine Support and Recovery Services developed from the Holy Innocents program.
+Today, Support and Recovery Services provides case management, assertive community treatment, outreach, and several other services to adults with prolonged mental illness who reside in southern Maine.

 The Bridge to a Statewide Agency